For an affiliate marketer, there’s nothing more distressing than seeing your site get hit by Google.

 The second one is Google itself.
 You just don’t know whether it would work or not.
 So if you have a budget, it’s a good practice even now to build in batches and see what is working.

 As for me, I started to use it about 1.5 years ago, simply because of the advantage we get from them.
-And yeah, I’m talking about expired domains, not aged domains.
+And yeah, I’m talking about expired domains, not expired domains.

-But let’s be honest if you don’t use aged domains in 2021 when you try to build a new website, you are already far away from your competitors.
+But let’s be honest if you don’t use expired domains in 2021 when you try to build a new website, you are already far away from your competitors.

 Let’s clear one thing first.
-There are two types of aged domains.
+There are two types of expired domains.

 The option you choose depends on your budget.